Do UK banks face another mis-selling scandal?

 "What the lender is doing, to support their investment, is to make sure that the loan is affordable over the life of the loan," he told the BBC.

 "There should be an accountant in a business [of that size]," he added.
-"If you are running a business of [this size], you should have the competence to understand the principles [of the hedge]."'Tip of the iceberg'
+"If you are running a business of [this size], you should have the competence to understand the principles [of the hedge]."

 Just how widespread is this problem?